mompiou/pycotem/doc/docs/diffraction.md

 \varphi_2 = \arctan (Z_1, Z_2)
 $$

-The accuracy of the result can be address by several indicators:
+The accuracy of the result can be addressed by several indicators:

 - The ```mean angular``` deviation is the average angle between each diffraction vector computed from the Euler angles and the experimental values: